 As part of being a Kia Partner, this story is inspired by it.
 With the long-term use of a Kia Soul.
 However, all thoughts & images are 100% my own.
 The post may also contain affiliate links.

-While we were able to go camping for our anniversary.
-Jason’s current company does an amazing thing for its employees.
-Where they have these anniversary celebrations.
-Each quarter, I think it is, they do some kind of late lunch or something to thank employees for their service.
-Also handing out special gifts for those that are hitting milestone numbers.
-Jason’s happens to be around our anniversary every year.
-Which can lead to some issues on planning something for our anniversary.
-Not that he has to attend, but actually enjoys attending.
+While we were able to go camping for our anniversary, Jason’s current company does a fantastic thing for its employees.
+Where they have these anniversary celebrations, each quarter, I think it is; they do some late lunch or something to thank employees for their service—also handing out unique gifts for those that are hitting milestone numbers.
+Jason happens to be around our anniversary every year, which can lead to some issues in planning something for our anniversary.
+Not that he has to attend, but enjoys attending.

 Jason loaded up Ruby the Kia Soul some Wednesday evening so that we could leave at a decent time the next day.
 But you’d never guess just how full the Soul was until I show you.
 Now, remember, we are tent camping.
 I was a little afraid we were going to have issues fitting it all.

-We were stuffed to the gills but we made it all fit.
-Actually, Jason did.
-As he is the Tetris/jigsaw king.
-Ruby the Kia Soul was feeling her insides that is for sure.
+There was no question that we had Ruby stuffed to the gills, but we made it work.
+Jason did, not I, as he is the Tetris/jigsaw king.
+Ruby, the Kia Soul, was feeling her insides; that is for sure.

 Camping for Our Anniversary

-Happily wearing my road trip shirt, that I remembered to wear for the first time with all our road trips since I got it.
+I am happily wearing my road trip shirt that I remembered to wear for the first time with all our road trips since I got it.

-We were filled and ready for our camping for our anniversary adventures.
-Roxy was bursting with excitement too by the way.
-She couldn’t contain herself as we filled the car.
-She was anxious she was going to get left behind again.
+We were filled and ready for camping for our anniversary adventures.
+Roxy was bursting with excitement, too, by the way.
+She couldn’t contain herself as we loaded the car.
+Roxy was feeling anxious that we were going to be leaving her behind again.
 Though she spied her bag, so she knew she was coming.

-Roxy was living her best life on the way there after we got off the main freeway.
-Being able to hang her head out of Ruby & sniff that new air.
+Roxy was living her best life on the way when we got off the main freeway and being able to hang her head out of Ruby & sniff that new air.

 Once we got to Taidnapam, we just mainly got settled in.
-Played some games and took a short walk.
+We played some games and took a short walk.
 We didn’t do much exploring.
-Tried to get a family photo but Roxy was just a wee bit too excited and was having a hard time sitting still and thought kissing Mommy and Daddy was the key.
+I tried to get a family photo, but Roxy was just a wee bit too excited and was having a hard time sitting still and thought kissing Mommy and Daddy was the key.

 We played Tri-Ominos – which has quickly become one of my favorite games and had some taco salad for dinner.

-Was our day full of exploring.
-The one day we had fully at the campsite.
+Friday ended up being our full day of exploring.
+The one day we had entirely at the campsite.
 There were a few small trails we found around Taidnapam, along with what used to be the fishing bridge.
-While people still fish off of it, Riffe Lake is very low waters and because of that didn’t expect much luck fishing off of it.
+While people still fish off of it, Riffe Lake is shallow waters, and because of that, don’t expect much luck fishing off of it.
 The boat launch there & the swimming area there have also been closed for quite a few years because of the low levels of Riffe Lake.

 It was still pretty though and we did see a few testing their luck of fishing.